 Common sources of frustration at work

 It’s far better to have a frank discussion with a team member than to guess at the source of frustration.
 However, here are some common sources I’ve noticed in others and experienced personally myself throughout my career.
-It’s much easier to know how to deal with frustration when you understand the basic reasons for it.

-Lack of rewards and recognition
+2. Lack of rewards and recognition

-Limited career progression
+3. Limited career progression

-Not being heard
+5. Not being heard